annaweronica/AJ-resume-webpage/README.md

 - Scrolling down you will find *GitHub Pages*
 - Click on the *Source* dropdown menu
 - Select *master branch*
-- Should appear a green message saying [Your site is published at](https://annaweronica.github.io/AJ-resume-webpage/) ready to be live
+- Should appear a green message saying [Your site is published at](https://annaweronica.github.io/AJ-resume-webpage/)

 To create a local development repository, follow these steps: